 How I will work with you:

-– I am trauma trained and work with trauma informed, gentle, safe methods.
+– I work with gentle, safe methods.

 – I incorporate a stepped care approach as endorsed by the ACT Dept. of Health.
 This means we begin with respect, safety & stability, then progress to deeper exploration as and when it is appropriate.

 - Somatic Psychotherapy “is grounded in the belief that not only are thought, emotion and bodily experience inextricably linked (creating a bodymind), but also that change can be brought about in one domain of experience by mindfully accessing another.” (from http://www.pacfa.org.au/somatic-psychotherapy/ on 21/11/2017).